 Each little town making up Napa Valley not only has unique wineries, but also excellent dining options.
 For the perfect romantic experience, visit the famous Michelin-starred French Laundry in Yountville, and do their tasting menu.
 Another delicious option with plenty of ambiance that is slightly more affordable is Bottega for upscale Italian food.

-For the ultimate Valentine’s Day getaway, stay at a luxury resort and spa, such as Calistoga Ranch or Carneros Resort and Spa.
+For the ultimate Valentine’s Day getaway, stay at a luxury resort and spa, such as Carneros Resort and Spa.
 When you’re not out visiting wineries, you could be doing a yoga and wine pairing session on the resort grounds or enjoying the mild winter temperatures while hiking private trails.
 Be sure to escape the grounds for an iconic hot air balloon ride, which provides a morning of incredible sweeping views of the endless vineyards down below.

 There are plenty of ways to stay busy in Napa Valley, and a Valentine’s Day spent here will offer endless opportunities for romance and relaxation.

 Alaska is not usually making the top-anything travel lists, least of all for romantic destinations.
 But that is what makes this hidden gem one of the best destinations for a Valentine’s getaway.
 It will be cold, but it will also be worth it.

 America’s largest state is home to some of the country’s most beautiful landscapes, and in February, the city of Fairbanks is the coziest place to be.
 Valentine’s Day marks the start of the World Ice Sculpting Competition Showcase, and you can grab a steaming hot latte as you stroll through the magnificent works of art.

 Dog sledding is also a fun activity in February, or for a more chill alternative, there are dozens of reindeer sanctuaries to explore.
 Once you’ve worn yourself out, dip into a hot spring and watch the snow fall around you.